Financial literacy

 6. Myth: It is illegal to print your own money.

 Truth: Over 60 communities throughout the United States print their own local currency to encourage local spending.
 Walt Disney World theme park has Disney Dollars that can be spent throughout the park like cash.
-Other communities as Ithaca New York and Berkshire Massachusetts do the same.
+Other communities such as Ithaca New York and Berkshire Massachusetts do the same.

 7. Myth: Coins are always used for denominations less than $1.